uclid-org/riscverifier/README.md

 This will generate a Uclid5 model of the function in assembly by recursively finding all the functions called by function\_to\_verify, generate a procedure for each, including its basic blocks, but ignore the functions specified by the -i flag.
 The ignored functions are replaced by a stub Uclid5 procedure.

+## Running the generated models and scalability

+Remember to run with Boolector or CVC4 or else these models may take forever to verify.
+Note that there are no quantifiers in any of these generated models; they only use bitvectors and arrays (Jan.6.2020).
+The option for Uclid5 to run with the external solver CVC4 is:

+`uclid -s "cvc4 --incremental --lang smt2 --force-logic=ALL" model.ucl`

+You may replace ALL with a more restrictive logic.

 ## Generating uclid5 models

 WIP